-I'd like to share my progress in an oil painting portrait.
+I'd like to share my starting progress on a portrait oil painting.

 To start my process, I draw a light sketch.
 Over that is the first layer of oil paint, emphasizing the dark values near the eye area and hair around the face.